Schemple/reddit_upvote_comment_predict/README.md

 If you want to run the notebook without using the database, you may need to modify the code to read the data from the CSV file instead.
 ### Run the Jupyter Notebook:
 First, open and run the file RedditDataBlogPrediction.ipynb.
-!Notice again that data is in database, you can crawl data by running crawldata.ipynb or write code to use CSV file.
+!Notice again that data is in database, you can crawl data by running crawldata.ipynb or modify code to use CSV file.
 ### Models:
 After running the notebook, the models will be saved in the models directory.
 ### Run the Application: